Gliding around in a mokoro – this must be Botswana.

 With its network of private ‘concessions’ dotted with just a handful of small, well-designed safari lodges, Botswana safaris offers near exclusivity.
 Whether you’re watching lions stalk their prey, or taking a magical mokoro trip along narrow, reed-lined channels, you’re unlikely to come across any other visitors.
 The game here rarely disappoints, the birdlife can be spectacular, and night drives are a compelling further option.
 But all this comes with a hefty price tag: a holiday to Botswana’s safari areas is expensive.

 Botswana safari holidays: the choicesAt first glance, the choices for a Botswana safari are bewildering.
 Public or private parks?
 Wet or dry areas?
 Permanent lodges or guided mobile safaris?

 Whatever your choice, Botswana safaris are seldom cheap, but can be good value.
 Most trips include meals, activities, laundry and park fees; some even include drinks.
 There are no hidden extras.
 You'll see superb wildlife and have pristine environments virtually to yourself.
 For a holiday, a Botswana safari is wild, magical and very exclusive!

-Lying around these parks and reserves is a patchwork of private wildlife reserves or 'concessions'; which offer much greater flexibility in their safari activities: their guides may drive off the tracks when searching for game; most offer night drives; and some offer walking safaris guided by expert armed guides.
+Lying around these parks and reserves is a patchwork of private wildlife reserves or 'concessions'; which offer much greater flexibility for activities on a Botswana safari: their guides may drive off the tracks when searching for game; most offer night drives; and some offer walking safaris guided by expert armed guides.
 Each of these safari reserves covers about 800–2,500km², yet each contains just a couple of small, private safari camps, with guests arriving by air.
 They have no campsites or public access so game viewing is generally undisturbed.
 Take a look at the more detailed map of northern Botswana to see the location of many of these reserves.